parrotmac/oauth2_proxy/docs/configuration/configuration.md

 Assuming cookie domain is set to `.example.com`, the requests `test.example.com`, `other.example.com`, `other.example.com/path/` and `example.com` will all be routed to different upstreams.
 Any spacing around the `|` separator is ignored.

+When using subdomain-based routing, `whitelist_domains` must be configured to allow each subdomain (or the entire cookie domain, e.g. `.example.com`).

 ### Environment variables

 Every command line argument can be specified as an environment variable by